 Birds have a rich and ancient past; their origins date back to the Jurassic Period, deep in the Age of Dinosaurs.
 The oldest known bird is Archaeopteryx lithographica—a feathered, crow-sized animal with sharp claws at the tip of its fingers, that lived about 150 million years ago, more than 80 million years before Tyrannosaurus rex walked the surface of the Earth.

 In the Dinosaur Hall, find out what chickens (and other modern birds) inherited from their theropod dinosaur ancestors.

 Do you know the word for dinosaur in Chinese?
 Kong lóng

-Look out for Dr. Luis Chiappe’s book Birds of Stone, which will be published this Fall by Johns Hopkins University Press.
+Find out more in Dr. Chiappe’s book, Birds of Stone, published by Johns Hopkins University Press.